seqlrn/seqlrn.github.io/Readme.md

 - **May 23: Sequence-to-Sequence, Attention and Transformers** ([slides](/pdf/08-attn.pdf))

-	After a brief digression into _connectionist temporal classification_ (CTC), we'll look neural machine translation (NMT) as a _sequence to sequence_ (seq2seq, s2s) encoder-decoder example, before diving into attention, a modeling concept which allows the networks to learn an even better understanding of the context.
+	We'll look at neural machine translation (NMT) as a _sequence to sequence_ (seq2seq, s2s) encoder-decoder example, before diving into attention, a modeling concept which allows the networks to learn an even better understanding of the context.

 	_Required Readings:_
 	- [Pytorch Seq2Seq Tutorial](https://pytorch.org/tutorials/intermediate/seq2seq_translation_tutorial.html)